Steveorevo/node-red-contrib-actionflows/README.md

 but links and subflows maybe better suited for that single purpose.
 ActionFlows provide additional key functionality (described later in this document):

-* "Late binding"; extend flows without modifying the original flow
+* "Late binding"; extend complex flows without modifying the original flow
-* Looping; call flow segments with conditional iteration
+* Looping; call flow segments repeatedly with conditional iteration
+* Create OOP-like "classes" (subflows) with public/private flows
-* Prioritize flows; allow for OOP-like overrides
+* Prioritize flows; allow for OOP-like overrides & inheritance
-* Private and shared flows
+* Flow scopes; private, protected, and global flows

 Simply include the `action` flow inline at specific points where you would like to enable vendor customization.
 Like Node-RED's native subflows, a description